dreamportdev/Osdev-Notes/99_Appendices/B_Tips_And_Tricks.md

 # Tips and Tricks

-## Don't forget about unions
+## Don't Forget About Unions

 Unions may not see as much use as structs (or classes), but they can be useful.
 For example if you have a packed struct of 8 `uint8_t`s that are from a single hardware register.
 Rather than reading a `uint64_t`, and then breaking it up into the various fields of a struct, use a union.

-The following example will show what are the benefits:
+Let's look at some examples and see how they can be useful.
+While this technique is useful, it has to be used carefully.
+If accessing MMIO using a `volatile` instance of a union, be sure you read about access requirements for the underlying hardware.
+For example a device may expose a 64-bit register, consisting of 8 8-bit fields.
+However the device may *require* that perform 64-bit reads and writes to the register, in which you will have to read the whole register, and create the union from that value.
+If the device doesn't have such a requirement, you could instead use a `volatile` union and access it normally.

-Imagine we have a function that reads a register and return it's value as `uint64_t`:
+Imagine we have a function that reads a register and returns it's value as `uint64_t`:

 ```c
 uint64_t read_register();